SAP-archive/engagement-context-module-template/README.md

 # Module Template for SAP Hybris Service Engagement Context

-This module template project can be used as a basis to develop the necessary UI Views and objects of your custom documents/objects in the engagement context (of SAP Hybris Service Engagement Center) application.
+This module template project can be used as the basis for developing the necessary UI Views and objects for your custom documents/objects in the engagement context (of SAP Hybris Service Engagement Center) application.

-The engagement context application uses the SAPUI5 version 1.36.x.
+The engagement context application uses SAPUI5 version 1.36.x.

 ## Project Setup

-This module template project contains the following necessary objects and is in state to run with few changes:
+This module template project contains the following objects and is in state to run with few changes:

-* Header Area View: A sample implementation of header area view
+* __Header Area View__: A sample implementation of the header area view
-* Action Area View: A sample implementation of action area view with 2 links, each invoking a work area view
+* __Action Area View__: A sample implementation of the action area view with two links, each invoking a work area view
-* Work Area Views (2 views): Two sample implementation of work area views, one view is modelled as a crud view and another view modeled after a search view.
+* __Work Area Views (2 views)__: Two sample implementations of work area views.
+One view is modeled as a CRUD view and the other view is modeled as a search view.
-* BCD Helper: A sample implementation of Business Context Data Helper class
+* __BCD Helper__: A sample implementation of the Business Context Data Helper class
-* i18n file: Property file containing number of text elements used in the project
+* __i18n file__: A property file containing a number of the text elements used in the project

-Please follow below steps to embed the module template project in engagement context application.
+Follow the steps below to embed the module template project in the engagement context application.

 ### 1. Setup Business Context Configurations

-The following steps to updating Business Context configurations are needed to embed the module template project:
+The following steps show you how to update the Business Context configurations needed to embed the module template project:

-* Launch builder UI of your tenant (https://builder.yaas.io/).
-Navigate to Modules configuration (Path: Your Tenant -> Engagement Center Settings -> Modules) and maintain the following settings and save.
+* Launch the builder UI of your tenant (https://builder.yaas.io/).
+* __Modules Configuration__ Navigate to _< Your Tenant >_ -> _Engagement Center Settings_ -> _Modules_, click __ADD ROW__ to maintain the following settings, click __OK__ to apply them, and then click __SAVE__.

 		Module: Module_Template_App
 		Module Name: Engagement Context Extension Module Template